 Clancco explores, investigates, and examines the relationship between art and law.
 With an educational background in art, art theory, and law, Clancco’s expertise lies in the discourses of intellectual property, nonprofit tax-exempt organizations, free speech, and contemporary art.

-Columbus Alive a weekly entertainment magazine and website serving central Ohio with fresh, fun coverage of the music, arts, food and nightlife that makes this city tick.
+Columbus Alive! a weekly entertainment magazine and website serving central Ohio with fresh, fun coverage of the music, arts, food and nightlife that makes this city tick.

 Columbus Underground keeps you up to date on local artists, art galleries, performance art events, exhibition reviews, and everything else in between.

-Createquility explores the intersection of the arts with a wide range of topics including politics, economics, philanthropy, leadership, research and urban planning.
+Createquility explores the intersection of the arts with a wide range of topics including politics, economics, philanthropy, leadership, research, and urban planning.

 Grantmakers in the Arts a forum for discourse, that probes topics relevant to arts grantmakers and encourages relationship building and best practices.

-Jumper what the arts do and why.
+Jumper is an arts journal blog that focuses on what the arts do and why.
+It is curated by Diane Ragsdale.

 Grantseeker’s Toolkit: A Comprehensive Guide to Finding Funding was developed out of a series of seminars, aims to help grantseekers develop a strategic plan to locate funds for their programs.
-It outlines how to develop a program that will receive funding, it provides the best methods for writing a grant proposal, and when you purchase this book it contains a disk allowing organizations to customize forms and exercises found in the book.
+It outlines how to develop a program that will receive funding, it provides the best methods for writing a grant proposal, and when you purchase this book it contains a disk allowing organizations to customize forms and exercises found in the book. *May be available in the Reference section at your local library.

 Advocacy & Research